Key things small investors should be told

-KIDs should make no reference to advertising material and should be prepared by a clearly identifiable entity that created the product, they add.
+KIDs should be clearly separated from advertising materials, consistent with any binding contractual documents and prepared by a clearly identifiable entity that created the product.